amansachann/design-patterns-101/src/main/java/com/codewithaman/BehaviouralPatterns/ObserverPattern/README.md

 # ⚠ **When NOT to Use Observer Pattern?**

-1️⃣ When system needs to scale to multiple servers
+1️⃣ When system needs to scale to multiple servers<br>
-2️⃣ When high availability and durability is critical 3️⃣ When we need asynchronous delivery
+2️⃣ When high availability and durability is critical<br>
+3️⃣ When we need asynchronous delivery<br>
-4️⃣ When events must survive process restarts
+4️⃣ When events must survive process restarts<br>
-5️⃣ When observer count is huge (millions)
+5️⃣ When observer count is huge (millions)<br>

 👉 In such cases: Use **Pub-Sub** architecture.